Battle in the sky erupts above South Okanagan lake - Kelowna Capital News

-When you are out for a walk in the Okanagan, it’s a good idea to carry a camera with you because you never know what you might be able to capture on camera.
+When you are out for a walk in the Okanagan, it’s a good idea to carry a camera because you never know what you might be able to capture on camera.

-The retired professional photographer was out for a walk on Pioneer walkway with a friend on Friday morning when they happened on the commotion happening above them.
+The retired professional photographer was out for a walk with a friend on Pioneer walkway when they happened on the commotion happening above them.

-“I quite often carry my camera with me on my walks as I like to capture pictures of birds, and anything else that catches my eye.”
+“I quite often carry my camera with me on my walks as I like to capture pictures of birds, and anything else that catches my eye,” Jantz says.

 They noticed the bald eagle and osprey having a dispute as they were flying over Osoyoos Lake.